AdKats/AdKats/README.md

     </li>
     <li>
         <b>External Controller API.</b>
         AdKats can be controlled from outside the game through systems like AdKats WebAdmin, and through other plugins like insane limits.
+For example, you can issue AdKats punish commands from insane limits or proconrulz and have them be logged like any other admin command.
     </li>
     <li>
         <b>Internal Implementation of TeamSwap.</b>